The very first symptoms of pregnancy are linked to hormonal changes in the body, and often serve to protect the mother to be

 A late period and breast changes

 While the definitive answer is provided by a pregnancy test, a late or missed period is the first and most reliable sign of pregnancy.
-But when do the first symptoms arrive?
-Some of these may appear immediately after fertilisation of the egg, due to the new balance of hormones in the woman's body: after implantation, the mammary glands begin to grow in preparation for breastfeeding , leading to tenseness in the breast which can sometimes be painful.
-In addition, the blood supply to the breasts increases, the tissues harden and the nipples become prominent, and change to a darker colour.
+But when do the first symptoms arrive ?
+Some of these may appear immediately after fertilization of the egg, due to the new balance of hormones in the woman's body: after implantation, the mammary glands begin to grow in preparation for breastfeeding, leading to tenseness in the breast which can sometimes be painful.
+In addition, the blood supply to the breasts increases the tissues harden and the nipples become prominent, and change to a darker colour.

-Sensibility to odours and flavours: a warning signal for expectant mothers
+Sensibility to odours and flavors: a warning signal for expectant mothers

 Nausea and tiredness, two early symptoms of pregnancy

 Nausea and morning sickness are typical signs of pregnancy, caused by human chorionic gonadotropin (hCG), a hormone produced by the fetus at the beginning of the second week of development.
 Some women are very sensitive to this hormone, others less so: this is why not everyone experiences the typical symptoms of pregnancy.
 The early weeks may also be accompanied by fatigue and sometimes even a sense of vertigo, both brought on by a drop in blood pressure.

 Swelling and a feeling of tautness in the lower abdomen: the bump beings to grow

 Increased progesterone production in pregnancy can cause constipation and a feeling of swelling in the abdomen.
 As the uterus grows, the lower abdomen may also begin to feel taut.
 Expectant mothers often feel a tearing sensation in the groin – this is due to the loosening of the ligaments in this area, caused by the hormonal changes in the body, a sign that it is beginning to adapt to accommodate the growing bump.